Stainless Steel Jewelry Dictionary

 Z

-- Sapphire : Precious stone, usually blue, although it exists in other colors.
+- Sapphire: A precious stone, usually blue, although it exists in other colors.

 This dictionary is a living resource.
-We will be adding more terms and answers over time, so check back soon.
-Do you have any questions?
-Write to us here and we will update our dictionary.
+We'll be adding more terms and answers over time, so check back soon.
+Have questions?
+Write to us here and we'll update our dictionary.

-Do you like stainless steel jewelry?
-I invite you to discover our selection of stainless steel rings , necklaces , earrings and bracelets .
-Discover more about our Shop here or Be the first to know about our content by subscribing to our newsletter.
+Do you love stainless steel jewelry?
+I invite you to discover our selection of stainless steel rings , necklaces , earrings, and bracelets .
+Explore more of our shop here or be the first to know about our content by subscribing to our newsletter.